garage11/vuepack/README.md

-# vuepack
+# Vuepack

-Vuepack is a simple component compiler for Vue 2 that plays nice with ESM imports and Snowpack.
+Vuepack is a non-SFC Vue compiler for Vue 2 that plays nice with ESM imports and Snowpack.
 It generates templates and component imports from a glob of Vue components, making it simple to include Vue in any JavaScript build process.
-Vuepack is meant as an alternative to Single File Components.
 It expects the following directory conventions for components; e.g.:

 ```bash
 /project/src/components/my-component/my-component.js